 Definition

-A promotional strategy consists of the decisions that define a retailer’s promotional policy: which products to promote, how often, by how much, through which channels, and for what purposes (traffic, inventory turnover, customer acquisition, etc.).
-A coherent promotional strategy balances price image, profitability, and sales momentum.
+A promotional strategy is the set of decisions that define a retailer’s promotional policy: which products to promote, how often, by how much, through which channels, and for what objectives (traffic, inventory turnover, customer acquisition, etc.)

 Why it's important